Cecca/ugraph/README.md

 ## Reproducing the results of the paper

+**TL;DR**: run the script `run-docker.sh`

 The directory `Reproducibility` contains instructions and data to reproduce the experimental results described in the paper.

+To simplify bulding and running the code on several platforms, a `Dockerfile` configuration for building a [`docker`](https://www.docker.com/) image is provided.
+If you already have `docker`, then running the `run-docker.sh` script will perform the following actions:

+- Build a docker image containing the compiled code and all necessary utilities to run experiments and plot figures
+- Run the docker image, which will execute the script `Reproducibility/run.sh`
+- Copy the resulting files in the newly created directory `reproducibility-results`

+In the directory `reproducibility-results/imgs` you will find three PDF files, named `figure-1.pdf`,  `figure-2.pdf`, and `figure-3.pdf`, each corresponding to a figure in the paper.

+The last console output of the execution will be Table 2 of the paper.

+The execution of all the tests will take a long time, so run it on a machine that can stay dedicated to the task for around one day.
+If you prefer, you can change the number of times each experiment is run by changing the first couple of lines of the script `Reproducibility/run.sh`.

 ## Result files